1974-1974: ‘Penguin’ to ‘Heroes Are Hard To Find’

 With Fleetwood Mac again lacking a creative lynchpin, John McVie and Mick Fleetwood turned to Bob Weston, a guitarist they’d encountered on the UK live circuit back in their Bluesbreakers days, and vocalist Dave Walker (Savoy Brown; The Idle Race).
 The new members were bedded in as the group completed their US touring obligations in late 1972, and, in January 1973, sessions for the next Fleetwood Mac album, Penguin, began at Benifold, the band renting The Rolling Stones’ mobile recording unit for the occasion.
 Though Walker only featured on two of the album’s songs and left the bad just six months later, Weston made his presence felt with his elegant slide guitar.
 Still, Penguin is most notable for Christine McVie’s emergence as this Fleetwood Mac line-up’s strongest songwriting voice, with Remember Me and Dissatisfied pointing towards the polished melodic rock that would see the band become megastars just a handful of years later.

-Also released in 1973, Mystery To Me showed further signs of the commercial successes the best Fleetwood Mac songs would enjoy, as the Bob Welch-penned Hypnotized became one of the group’s biggest US hits to date.
+Also released in 1973, Mystery To Me showed further signs of the commercial successes the best Fleetwood Mac songs would enjoy, with the Bob Welch-penned Hypnotized remaining the hit that should have been.
 Trouble was, however, just around the corner: while touring the US in support of the album, Mick Fleetwood discovered that Bob Weston was having an affair with his then wife, Jenny Boyd.
 The fallout led to Weston’s dismissal from the group, and the remaining 26 tour dates were cancelled, leading to suggestions that Fleetwood Mac had split for good.

 In a bid to recoup funds, manager Clifford Davis assembled “The New Fleetwood Mac” – a collective of musicians with no prior association with the group – to tour the US in early 1974.
 Hostile audiences and disgruntled promoters led to a lawsuit over who owned the band’s name, putting the original Fleetwood Mac out of action for a year.